Malegowda1/Atmega328P-Arduino-uno-Baremetal-programming/Timers/Readme.md

 Timer counts up from BOTTOM to TOP, then down to BOTTOM.
 Produces symmetrical PWM waveform.
 Useful for motor control applications.
+**Register involved and their functions**
+1.TCCR0A :-non-PWM Mode with  Normal port operation, OC0A disconnected and selection of waveform generation mode as normal(0x00 for normal operation)
+2.TCCR0B:- prescaled clock selection
+3.TCNTO